-Notice that, in project2-6.0/myblockbuster/, we've provided you with gif/myblockbuster.gif, xml/myblockbuster.xml, and xsl/myblockbuster.xsl, the last of which already contains a framework for this assignment.
+Notice that, in project2-7.0/myblockbuster/, we've provided you with gif/myblockbuster.gif, xml/myblockbuster.xml, and xsl/myblockbuster.xsl, the last of which already contains a framework for this assignment.
 While you are free to modify myblockbuster.xsl (and, if you're a better artist than we, myblockbuster.gif), you may not modify myblockbuster.xml.
 As the framework suggests, your XSLT stylesheet's output should be XHTML 1.0.
-However, you are free to use any tag supported by the latest version of version of Firefox, Internet Explorer, Mozilla, Netscape Navigator, Opera, or Safari; we will not validate your XSLT stylesheet's output against XHTML 1.0's DTD.15 Needless to say, your XSLT stylesheet and its output should be commented and pretty-printed.16 ant transform-myblockbuster
+However, you are free to use any tag supported by the latest version of version of Firefox, Internet Explorer, Mozilla, Netscape Navigator, Opera, or Safari; we will not validate your XSLT stylesheet's output against XHTML 1.0's DTD.
+11 Needless to say, your XSLT stylesheet and its output should be commented and pretty-printed.
+12 ant transform-myblockbuster

-To apply your XSLT stylesheet to My Blockbuster's XML database (thereby testing the former), simply execute the following from within project2-6.0/.
+To apply your XSLT stylesheet to My Blockbuster's XML database (thereby testing the former), simply execute the following from within project2-7.0/.

-The results will be saved in project2-6.0/myblockbuster/xhtml/myblockbuster.html.
+The results will be saved in project2-7.0/myblockbuster/xhtml/myblockbuster.html.

-Take a look at project2-6.0/build.xml to see exactly what Ant is (and can be) doing for you.
+Take a look at project2-7.0/build.xml to see exactly what Ant is (and can be) doing for you.

-Brownie points (and possibly brownies) may be awarded for submissions that make aesthetically pleasing use of the JPEGs in project2-6.0/myblockbuster/jpg/, whose file names happen to appear in image elements in myblockbuster.xml.17 http://xml.apache.org/xalan-j/usagepatterns.html#outputprops for more information.
+Brownie points (and possibly brownies) may be awarded for submissions that make aesthetically pleasing use of the JPEGs in project2-7.0/myblockbuster/jpg/, whose file names happen to appear in image elements in myblockbuster.xml.